sxwang1991/sxwang1991/README.md

 ### Hi there 👋

-Wang Zhenyi (王贞仪, 1768 – 1797) was a Chinese scientist and mathematician living during the Qing dynasty.
+Wang Zhenyi was a Chinese scientist and mathematician living during the Qing dynasty.
 Despite laws and customs preventing women from receiving higher education, she studied subjects like astronomy, mathematics, geography and medicine.

 In her books and articles, Wang wrote about trigonometry and Pythagoras’ theorem, studied solar and lunar eclipses, and explained many other celestial phenomena.